-The Great Salt Lake Collaborative is a group of news, education and media organizations – including The Globe and student journalists at Salt Lake Community College – that have come together to better inform and engage the public about the crisis facing the Great Salt Lake.
+The Great Salt Lake Collaborative is a group of news, education and media organizations – including The Globe, Amplify Utah and student journalists at Salt Lake Community College – that have come together to better inform and engage the public about the crisis facing the Great Salt Lake.

 The Great Salt Lake Collaborative surveyed for audience questions about the lake, and The Globe is publishing experts’ answers to your questions weekly.
 This week’s edition explores how this crisis happened – and how much time there is to save the lake.

 What’s the biggest cause of the lake’s decline?